Mount St Bernard Abbey: Notable monks

 Some monks of Mount St Bernard have become known for their longevity and length of service to the community.
 Father Peter Logue (1913–2010) was reported to have been the oldest monk ever to have been at the abbey when he died at the age of 96, having been a monk there for 75 years.
-This record has since been surpassed by Brother Gabriel Manogue (1914–2013), who died on 6 July 2013 aged 99 years, after 74 years at the abbey.
+This record has since been surpassed by Brother Gabriel Manogue (1914–2013), who died on 6 July 2013 aged 99 years, after 74 years at the abbey, and by Father Justin Barr, who celebrated his 100th birthday on 12 April 2026, having arrived at the abbey 73 years earlier.

 Present day

 The monks get up at 3:15 am every day and go to bed at 8:00 pm.
 Until the late twentieth century, the monks slept in long dormitories, but now have their own cells, enabling greater solitude and individual prayer.

 The three focuses of monastic life at Mount St Bernard Abbey are prayer, work and reading with study.
 They take part in daily liturgical prayer, known as Opus Dei or Canonical Hours.
 They meditatively read the Bible, which is called Lectio Divina.
 Silence and solitude are important to the order and the abbey.
 Their work includes the production of pottery, bookbinding, beekeeping and tending the vegetable garden and orchard.
 They also run a gift shop where they sell the items that they make in the abbey.
 The abbey has a guesthouse for friends and family of the monks, retreatants and those who are interested in the monastic life.

 Until 2014 the monks ran a 200 acre dairy farm, but this was hit by falling milk prices.
 This deprived the abbey of its principal source of revenue and the monks established a brewery as an alternative enterprise, in line with the tradition of other monasteries in Europe.
 There are accounts which indicate that beer was brewed by the monks of Mount St Bernard in the nineteenth century, the earliest of these from 1847, when it was reported that the monks here produced a beer "of purity and excellence".

 In keeping with the tradition of the Trappist Order, the monks live on a vegetarian diet.
 Writing in 1955, Dr Douglas Latto of Harley Street suggested that the monks of Mount St Bernard enjoyed "excellent health" and longevity as a result.
 Latto wrote that whilst a monastic lifestyle was likely to be beneficial to health due to reduced levels of stress, religious communities differed markedly in health depending on their diet.
 To support this, he cited a study by Saile, who took the blood pressure of 100 Carthusian, Cistercian and Carmelite monks, all meat abstainers and found it considerably lower than a similar number of Benedictine monks – meat eaters.